AdrianFreemantle/the-trench/docs/PLAN.md

     - User accounts (via External ID)
     - A few write/read operations
     - Use of messaging (e.g. background processing)
-    - Use of both Postgres and Mongo
+    - Use of both Postgres and Cosmos DB
 - Document this domain at a high level (no full DDD, just enough structure).

 ---